google/graphicsfuzz/docs/glsl-fuzz-walkthrough.md

 ![Single result page with crash](images/screenshot-single-result-crash.png)

-In the "Error Regex" text box, enter a substring from the "Run log" text box that will confirm the issue.
+In the "Error string" text box, enter a substring from the "Run log" text box that will confirm the issue.
+For example, in this case, we could enter "Fatal signal 11".
-For example,
-in this case,
-we could enter "Fatal signal 11".
 Ideally, we should enter something even more specific, such as a function name from a stack trace, but this is only possible if a stack trace is shown in the run log.

-> The "Error Regex" text will be prepended and appended with `.*`
-> and matched as a regular expression against the run log.

 The other default settings are sufficient, so click "Start Reduction".